Bible Truth for Everyday Life

 It’s easy to buy the lie that God has abandoned us during long seasons of suffering; however, if we keep our hearts soft, some of the most profound encounters with God often happen in the valley of suffering.

 My darkest seasons in life have also been the seasons of greatest growth.
-Immanuel was with me, even when I did not sense his presence.
+I’ve learned to see difficulties as opportunities for growth.

 As Henri Nouwen once suggested, interruptions often feel like they hinder my work; more accurately, the interruptions are my work.